ijhoskins/satmut_utils/README.md

 Hoskins I, Sun S, Cote A, Roth FP, Cenik C. satmut_utils: a simulation and variant calling package for multiplexed assays of variant effect.
 Genome Biol.
 BioMed Central; 2023 Apr 20;24(1):1–27.

+The user is also encouraged to cite the specific release version, which is available on [Zenodo](https://doi.org/10.5281/zenodo.7343200).